 That certainly “poked a stick in the beehive”.

 Even once they found out it was just a small instrument, their adrenalin was still so high that the corrective actions were intense.

 One of these corrective actions was that I was assigned the task of updating the crew on procedures.
-So I drove hundreds of kilometres and held dozens of safety meetings.
-The proof of our due diligence was a sign in sheet at each meeting.
-This whole process took thousands of hours, miles and dollars.
+So I drove hundreds of kilometers and held dozens of safety meetings.
+The proof of our due diligence was a sign-in sheet at each meeting.
+This whole process took thousands of hours, miles, and dollars.
 But that is how everyone did it.

-I could have used specialized software, taken 3 or 4 hours and made a safety procedure review course, then put it on Workhub with a quiz, ticket and great record keeping system.
+I could have used specialized software, taken 3 or 4 hours and made a safety procedure review course, then put it on Workhub with a quiz, ticket, and great record-keeping system.
 All in less time than it takes me to drive out and back to one job site.
-The savings in time and money are expodential.
+The savings in time and money are exponential.
 For a superior product.